jcrodriguez-dis/vpl-jail-system/docs/source/installation.rst

 Preparing the system
 --------------------

 Install a Linux O.S. as clean as possible.
+At least install the "en_US.UTF-8" locale and all other locales you want.
+Notice that the VPL plugin will try to use the locale in use on the moodle, but will use "en_US.UTF-8" as fall back locale if setting the Moodle one fails.

 If you have enough resources, you can install a GUI interface.
 Stop any service that you don't need as the web server, ssh server, etc.
 If the O.S. has a firewall, you must configure it (or stop it) to give access